 Step 7: Change the settings of the read-only backup file

 - In several instances, the error occurs due to restoring a read-only file, and hence it becomes necessary to reconfigure the settings.

-- Right-click on the file to be back up and click properties.
+- Right-click on the file to be backed up and click properties.